marvincayetano/rebel-devtest/README.md

 ## Introduction

-Toronto lookup waste lookup is an application that helps to find specific waste.
+This is a simple application test to all dev applicants.

 This application is created using ReactJS, Styled-Components, CSS Grid.